 Of course, everything points to the fact that Alice is now victorious and safe.
 The music playing over the soundtrack is piano music along with a slightly off-kilter synth giving the scene a surreal slant.

-Then when the audience is lulled into this being the end of the movie with the Final Girl enjoying the tranquility of the lake, Jason’s rotting and algaed body leaps up out of the water and pulls her under.
+Then when the audience is lulled into this being the end of the movie with the Final Girl enjoying the tranquillity of the lake, Jason’s rotting and algaed body leaps up out of the water and pulls her under.

 And this scene shows another example of Tom Savini’s genius- the rotting corpse of Jason who had been in the lake all of this time.